avishekrk/dfitools/README.md

 Description
 -----------

 Kitchen-Sink container for useful tools.

+ModelScript.ipynb: Script for modelling PDBs using PDBFixer